 - Handful fresh herbs (parsley, chives, basil, cilantro etc)

-Prepare a heavy pan (I use cast iron) with half the butter.
-Heat on medium high until butter is very hot, then turn the heat down to medium.
+Prepare a heavy pan with the olive oil and 1 TB butter.
+Heat on medium-high until butter is melted but not browned, then turn the heat down to medium.